What is a skull X-ray?

-X-rays are made by using external radiation to produce images of the body, its organs, and other internal structures for diagnostic purposes.
-X-rays pass through body tissues onto specially treated plates (similar to camera film) and a "negative" type picture is made (the more solid a structure is, the whiter it appears on the film.
+X-rays use external radiation to produce images of the body, its organs, and other internal structures to diagnose a problem.
+X-rays pass through body tissues onto specially treated plates (similar to camera film).
+It makes a "negative" type picture is made.
+The more solid a structure is, the whiter it appears on the film.
 Computers and digital media may be used in place of films.

 When the body undergoes X-rays, different parts of the body allow varying amounts of the X-ray beams to pass through.
 Images are produced in degrees of light and dark, depending on the amount of X-rays that penetrate the tissues.
 The soft tissues in the body (such as blood, skin, fat, and muscle) allow most of the X-ray to pass through and appear dark gray on the film.
 A bone or a tumor, which is denser than the soft tissues, allows few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

-While X-rays of the skull are not used as often as in the past, due to the use of newer technologies such as computed tomography (CT scans) and magnetic resonance imaging (MRI), they remain valuable for evaluating the bones of the skull for fractures and detecting other conditions of the skull and brain.
+While X-rays of the skull are not used as often as in the past, due to the use of newer technologies such as computed tomography (CT scans) and magnetic resonance imaging (MRI), they are still helpful for looking at the bones of the skull for fractures and detecting other conditions of the skull and brain.

 Bones of the skull